isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-weed-barrier-under-gravel.markdown

 - Puncture and tear resistance  it is thick such that weeds wont puncture through
 - Suitable for under mulch, gravel, and rock - crushed stone.
 - Has in-lines printed on it to enhance garden symmetry
-- Made from environment-friendlyÂ and equally biodegradable plastic
+- Made from environment-friendly and equally biodegradable plastic
 - The woven fabric design restricts light while allowing water to pass through

 Cons: